-Assets acquired through inheritance or donation are subject to tax at a maximum rate of 10% for first-class relatives (spouse, children or grandchildren), 20% for second-class relatives (parents and siblings, then their children or grandchildren) and 40% in any other case.
+Assets acquired through inheritance or donation are subject to tax at a maximum rate of 10% for first-class relatives (spouse, children or grand-children), 20% for second-class relatives (parents and siblings, then their children or grand-children) and 40% in any other case.

-The law provides for specific exemptions or special tax treatment of specified transactions, inter alia, in the following cases:
+The law provides for specific exemptions or special tax treatment of specified transactions.
+For example, the following cases are exempt from Greek inheritance tax:

-- movable property situated outside Greece and held by a Greek national (citizen) who has been resident outside Greece for a period of at least ten consecutive years is exempt from Greek inheritance tax; - the acquisition by inheritance of ships or participation rights in Greek or non-Greek ship holding companies is exempt from Greek inheritance tax, provided that these ships have a total capacity exceeding 1,500 gross registered tonnes; and - funds acquired by way of a gift (donation) are subject to tax, calculated independently at 10% for first-class heirs and 20% for secondclass heirs; these amounts are not further taxed along with other gifted (donated) items and consequently these tax scales do not apply in that case.
-In the case of death, such funds are taxed along with the other inherited items.
+- movable property situated outside Greece and held by a Greek national (citizen) who: - (a) has been resident outside Greece for a period of at least ten consecutive years; and - (b) whose possible relocation to Greece will not exceed a period of five years; and - (c) who has not acquired assets in Greece within the last 12 years; - the acquisition by inheritance of ships or participation rights in Greek or non-Greek ship-holding companies, provided that these ships have a total capacity exceeding 1,500 gross registered tonnes; or - funds acquired by way of a gift (donation), other than parental gifts, although subject to tax calculated independently at 10% for first-class heirs and 20% for second-class heirs, are not further taxed along with other gifted (donated) items and consequently these tax scales do not apply in that case.
+In the case of death, however, such funds are taxed, along with other inherited items.